opensciencegrid/perfSONAR-verify/README.md

 #### Options
 ```
 --central    - String.
 The host name or IP address of the central repository
+--port       - Optional integer.
+Port used to access the central repository.
+Default is 80.
 --mesh       - String.
 The mesh to use
 --mesh_menu  - Integer.
 Allows selection of a mesh from a list.
 Helpful when the mesh name is not known.
 --test       - String.
 The test type to select.
 Available types are: